Hello in Italian: 17 Italian Greetings With Audio Pronunciation

 In Italian, when you or another person is ready to go to bed, you can say buonanotte (good night).
 This phrase can be used in both formal and informal situations, like “good night” in English.

-As with greetings in Italian, there is also a variety of different words and expressions to say goodbye such as arrivederci and ciao.
+As with greetings in Italian, there’s also a variety of different words and expressions to say goodbye such as arrivederci and ciao.

-To learn more ways to say goodbye in Italian, check out this post.
+This post has more ways to say goodbye in Italian:

 Why Learn Italian Greetings?